Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Evaluation

 For this experiment, we create an emulation of the AWS network in our local cluster to be more flexible with the induction of events.
-The emulated network uses latency statistics from cloudping,\footnote{\url{https://www.cloudping.co/grid}.} and, the Kollaps network emulator, which was validated for realistic WAN experimentation with \bftsmart{} and WHEAT~\cite{gouveia2020kollaps}, to construct the emulated network.
+The emulated network uses latency statistics from \emph{cloudping},\footnote{\url{https://www.cloudping.co/grid}.} and, the Kollaps network emulator, which was validated for realistic WAN experimentation with \bftsmart{} and \wheat~\cite{gouveia2020kollaps}.
 We launch \ourProtocol{} in the same $n=21$ AWS regions to observe its runtime behavior during the system’s lifespan.
-Noticeably, clients’ request latencies show high variations, which are caused by a random waiting time of a request at the leader before getting included in the next batch, which takes a varying time depending on how shortly the request arrived before the next consensus can be started.
+Noticeably, clients’ request latencies show high variations, which are caused by a random waiting time of a request at the leader before getting included in the next batch, which takes a varying time depending on how shortly the request arrives before the next consensus can be started.
 Moreover, we induce the following events to evaluate \ourProtocol’s reactions and plot the latency observed by a representative correct client in Figure~\ref{fig:ftl-runtime}.

-\textit{Configuration switch.} \ourProtocol{} starts in the conservative configuration, displaying low performance.
-Later, around time $277$s, the system switches to the fast configuration (such switches are attempted every $400$ consensus instances), leading to a significant latency improvement.
+\emph{Configuration switch.} \ourProtocol{} starts in the conservative configuration, displaying a latency similar to a ``normal'' PBFT-like protocol.
+Later, around time $277$s, the system switches to the fast configuration (such switches are attempted every $k=400$ consensus instances), leading to a significant latency improvement.

-\textit{Leader crash.} At the time $1814$s, we crash the leader.
+\emph{Silent leader.} At the time $1814$s, the leader stops participating in the protocol and remains silent (this could be either seen as an attempt to impede the system to progress or the effect of a common crash failure).
 Subsequently, replicas perform a leader change and abort (at $1846$s), switching back to the conservative mode.
-This blocking time is similar to what a client would experience if an equivocation is discovered.
-At the time $1889$s, after finishing $400$ consensus instances again, replicas return to the fast mode.
-This leads only to a modest performance improvement because the weights have not been optimized yet.
-At the time $2022$s, the system self-optimizes to its best weight distribution and leader placement (using the mechanisms inherited from AWARE), reaching again the low latencies experienced before.
+This blocking time is similar to what a client experiences when discovering an equivocation.
+At $1889$s, after finishing another $400$ consensus instances, replicas return to the fast mode, yielding only a modest performance improvement because the weights are not yet optimized.
+At $2022$s, the system self-optimizes to its best weight distribution and leader placement (using the mechanisms leveraged from \aware), reaching again latencies almost as low as experienced before.\footnote{ After the leader fails, there are fewer replicas and thus less flexibility in quorum formation.
+Since the failed leader was part of the best clique of well-connected replicas, the following configuration (after re-optimization) is slightly slower.}